MichaelCSI/Michael-Website/README.md

 TODO

-No nav -> tv tower with clickable sections like helmet three js
+No nav -> objects on strings over ocean with night - clickable Fix lines appearing in ocean

 Other
 Scale buttons on hover?